petrukhnov/diy-robo-camp/README.md

 Similar to some hackathons or barcamps.

 Every participant is an organizer.
 Every participant invests time and money to participate.
-For 1 day event it could be e.g. 50-100$.
+For 1 day event expenses could be around 50-100$.
+Most of it would go for renting space, part for own meals/water, etc.

 ## Content